marykdb/maryk/core/documentation/filters.md

 ```

 ### Or

-The Or filter returns `true` if one of the specified filters matches.
+The Or filter returns `true` if at least one of the specified filters matches.
+This is useful for finding records that
-This is useful if you want to find records that match either of several conditions.
+satisfy any of several conditions.

 ```kotlin
 Or(